FNNDSC/KWWidgets/Examples/Cxx/Tutorial1/README.txt

 Tutorial 1
 ----------

-This tutorial demonstrates how to create a very simple composite widget.
+This tutorial demonstrates how to create a very simple composite widget step by step.
 This new widget contains both a label and a checkbutton next to each other.
 Selecting the checkbutton will change the background color of the label.

 Build
 -----